 The findings of the study proved this hypothesis by showing that most patients with a FRAX-HF score of less than 0.3 or a FRAX-MOF of less than 2 had a low risk of fracture.
 On the other hand, a FRAX-HF score greater than 3.5 or a FRAX-MOF score greater than 10.5 was high enough to initiate treatment without resorting to a bone density test.

 Calculating your FRAX score is easy and can be done independently at home.
-To begin you can access a FRAX score calculator online.
+So, on this World Osteoporosis Day, begin by calculating and accessing your FRAX score online.

 Post entering your details, if your FRAX score for major osteoporotic fracture (FRAX-MOF) is less than 2 and if your FRAX score for hip fracture (FRAX-HF) is less than 0.3, you have a low risk of fracture.
 On the other hand, if your FRAX-MOF is greater than 10.5 or FRAX-HF is greater than 3.5, you have a high risk of fracture.
 It is advisable to meet an endocrinologist to discuss anti-osteoporosis medication that can help slow bone loss and reduce your risk for fractures.